On the complexity of the free space of a translating box in R^3: Introduction

 \begin{theorem} Let $B$ be a fully-parallel convex polygon that is free to translate in $\R^3$ amidst polyhedral obstacles that have a total of $n$ vertices.
-Then the number of triple contacts \emph{not} involving three mutually-nonparallel edges of $B$ is $O(n^2)$ (where the hidden constant depends on $B$). \end{theorem}
+Then the complexity of the free space of $B$ is $O(n^2)$ (where the hidden constant depends on $B$). \end{theorem}

-Hence, the only case remaining in order to prove Conjecture \ref{conj_fully_parallel} is that of three mutually-nonparallel robot edges.

-We obtain a similar partial result for the case where $B$ is a cube (for which the current upper bound is $O(n^2\alpha(n))$, and for which the lower bound of Figure \ref{fig_triangle_lower_bound} does not work):

-\begin{theorem} Let $B$ be a cube that is free to translate in $\R^3$ amidst polyhedral obstacles that have a total of $n$ vertices.
-Then the number of triple contacts \emph{not} involving three mutually-nonparallel edges of $B$ is $O(n^2)$. \end{theorem}
+Hence, the asymptotical worst-case complexity of $\mathcal F$ is now fully determined if $B$ is a box (or parallelepiped), or any convex polygon.